GenomicDataInfrastructure/starter-kit/deployment-guide.md

         repository: fdp
 ```

-And another file `repo.json` containing the configuration for the GraphDB repository:
+And another file named `repo.json` containing the configuration for the GraphDB repository:

 ```json
 {